wp-plugins/slidedeck2/readme.txt

 * Fixed an issue where jQuery Masonry was not being enqueued

 == Upgrade Notice ==
+= 2.3.10 =
+Addresses some interface display issues, a minor TinyMCE fixed introduced in the previous version and some lens updates

 = 2.3.9 =
 Addresses very minor JavaScript error in the editor